dim-gggl/aura-app/MIGRATION_GUIDE.md

 sudo -u postgres psql

 -- Accorder les permissions
-GRANT ALL PRIVILEGES ON DATABASE aura_db TO aura_user;
+GRANT ALL PRIVILEGES ON DATABASE aura_db TO aura_app;
-GRANT ALL PRIVILEGES ON SCHEMA aura TO aura_user;
+GRANT ALL PRIVILEGES ON SCHEMA aura TO aura_app;
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA aura TO aura_user;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA aura TO aura_app;
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA aura TO aura_user;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA aura TO aura_app;

 -- Définir les permissions par défaut
-ALTER DEFAULT PRIVILEGES IN SCHEMA aura GRANT ALL ON TABLES TO aura_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA aura GRANT ALL ON TABLES TO aura_app;
-ALTER DEFAULT PRIVILEGES IN SCHEMA aura GRANT ALL ON SEQUENCES TO aura_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA aura GRANT ALL ON SEQUENCES TO aura_app;
 ```

 #### 3. Tables créées dans le mauvais schéma